Sunday, October 31, 2004

 I guess, it's a lot like writer's block.
 You're completely out of ideas and you don't think you'll ever have another good idea again.
-And damn it, if you don't get recharged from the strangest things.
+But, then get recharged from the strangest things.

 After the movie last night I stopped by the local bookstore and picked up Moneyball by Michael Lewis.
 I read just a few chapters and I can already tell it's a classic.
 A book that every system trader should have in their investment library.

 The story of Billy Beane and the Oakland A's is amazing.
 And the field of Sabermetrics is pretty cool.
 The story is a great idea generator for system traders.
 It makes you feel great about what you do.
 And gets you excited about finding more systems out there in the market.

 On a special note: Bill James is the founder of Sabermetrics.
 For years he received little or no respect in the field of baseball.
 With the record of Billy Beane's Oakland A's and the Moneyball book...that respect slowly came.
 In 2003, Bill James was hired by the great commodity trend follower and Boston Red Sox owner, John Henry.
 The rest as they say is History.

 Congrats Red Sox on your historical World Series win!!!

 Scary?
 You bet.
 I have several images just burned into my brain.
 And that dang, "Uuuuhhhhhhhhh"...is enough to drive you crazy.
 And the eye!
 That dang eye just gives me the creeps.
 Take a look and check out the site...it's just as scary even more so after seeing the movie: